 Established Brand Recognition

-One of the biggest benefits of investing in a franchise is the established brand recognition.
+Another benefit of investing in a franchise is the established brand recognition.
 This is the case with all franchises, but when you buy from an existing owner, the local area has already established a personal relationship with the company.

 While the reputation in the community the previous owner built can prove beneficial, it’s also important to note that some customers may feel out of place.
 Even though you’re running the same company, they may be concerned that they won’t receive the same service.